marigold-dev/deku/docs/Deku-Canonical/deku_c_cli.md

 - `contract_path` is the path towards the contract source code, which is required to compile the expression
 - `expression` is the Ligo expression to compile

+Finally, when calling a contract entrypoint which expects tickets, it is necessary to add the ticket ID and the amount transferred as the last arguments, for security reasons.
+The next chapter gives several examples of tickets usage on Deku.